lukasvy/gittimer/README.md

 # gittimer
-Electron program that will count time spend on specific branch
+Electron program that will count time spend on specific branch.

+Time will be counted only on the repos that files were changed periodically.
+If no changes were made those branches and repos will not have their work time changed.

 ## Built With
 * [Electron](https://www.electronjs.org/)